Integrations

 Add to your project's CLAUDE.md or system prompt so Claude knows to actively use memory:

-At the start of each session, call engram_query with a description of the current task.
+At the start of each session, call waystone_query with a description of the current task.

-After completing significant work or before ending a session, call engram_extract with
+After completing significant work or before ending a session, call waystone_extract with

 a summary of what was built, decided, or changed.

-Do not write to MEMORY.md — use Engram tools instead.
+Do not write to MEMORY.md — use Waystone tools instead.

 Cursor